LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/1_Syntactic function1.md

-# 2-1. clause constituent adverbial
+# 2-1. clause constituent: adverbial

 ## 2-1-1. *to*-clause as purpose adverbial